GAMS-dev/gamspy/docs/user/parameter.rst

 The Assignment Statement
 -------------------------

-The assignment statement is the fundamental data manipulation statement in GAMS.
+The assignment statement is the fundamental data manipulation statement in GAMSPy.
 It may be used to define or alter values associated with sets, parameters, variables or equations.